F1: Verstappen's title on hold after Perez wins in Singapore

 Norris finished fourth ahead of teammate Daniel Ricciardo on a good day for McLaren in the constructors’ championship.
 Aston Martin’s Lance Stroll was ahead of Verstappen, with Vettel, Hamilton and AlphaTauri’s Pierre Gasly rounding out the top 10.

 Russell started from the pit lane after taking grid penalties for multiple engine-part changes.
-He finished 14th.
+He finished 14th and secured the fastest lap of the race but did not qualify for the bonus point because he finished outside of the top 10.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports